-Every organization, whether it's involved in manufacturing, services or trade, has an impact on the environment and can therefore benefit from ISO 14001.
+Every organisation, whether it's involved in manufacturing, services or trade, has an impact on the environment and can therefore benefit from ISO 14001.

-In over 150 countries around the world, industrial companies, service organizations, utilities and public bodies have embraced ISO 14001 as their preferred model for environmental management.
+In over 150 countries around the world, industrial companies, service organisations, utilities and public bodies have embraced ISO 14001 as their preferred model for environmental management.

 They range from giant multinational corporations to the not-for-profit sector, from national governments to small family businesses.

 ISO 14001 recognizes that there is no one-size-fits-all way of tackling environmental challenges.
 Every organisation is different.
 The Standard is flexible and does not seek to dictate the detail of your environmental policy.